rzngnam1402/naiki-ecommerce-project/README.md

 * [Contacts](#contacts)

 ## About <a name="about"></a>
-This is a sneaker shop website that uses Next.js framework
+This is a sneaker shop website that uses Next.js framework.
+This website implements postgreSQL database into an e-commerce project.
+It illustrates every products in the database and supports add-to-cart features.
+This project is in development for 3 weeks and will continue to be updated.

-Website features:
+Website's techonology features:
 * ReactJs Components
 * ReactJs Context
-* CSS module
+* CSS modules
 * Pages & File-based Routing
 * Dynamic Api Routes
 * PostgreSQL cloud databases